RaddishAI/css2.0/README.md

 # css2.0
 # The Social App
-### README created with help from the amazing ChatGPT.
+### README was created with help from the amazing ChatGPT.

 Welcome to **The Social App**!
 This project is a responsive front-end for a social media application, designed and built with **HTML**, **TailwindCSS**, and **SASS**.
 The app features an authentication page, feed page, and profile page, delivering a clean and modern user experience.